wiretap-retro/mt32-pi-bay/README.md

 - Mount your mt32-pi into the StarTech bay adapter and connect the 2.54mm pitch DuPont connectors to the panel header.

 ## Revision Notes
-Rev 1 2025-05-28 --- Remapped rotary encoder CW/CCW pins for proper volume up/down when physically turned.
-This version has been tested and is 100% functional.
+Rev 1 2025-05-28 --- Remapped rotary encoder CW/CCW pins for proper volume up/down when physically turned. \
 Rev 0 2025-05-03 --- Cleaned up assembly instructions, added knob to other BOM items section.

 ## License